OctopusDeploy/docs/docs/deployment-examples/azure-deployments/deploying-to-service-fabric/index.md

 :::hint
 **Where do Service Fabric Steps execute?**
-All Service Fabric Steps are executed on the Octopus Server, so no Targets/Tentacles are needed for them.
+All Service Fabric Steps are executed on the Octopus Server, however, you will need a [Service Fabric Deployment Target](/docs/infrastructure/azure/service-fabric-cluster-targets/index.md) configured for each Service Fabric cluster you deploy to.
 :::

 ### Service Fabric Applications